Index Rebalancing

-Index Rebalancing (IR) is your gateway to transforming how you interact with popular index ETFs like VOO or SPY (S&P 500) and QQQ (Nasdaq).
+Index Rebalancing (IR) is the gateway to Micro-Rebalancing, more focused on applying the simple basics and transforming how you interact with popular index ETFs like VOO or SPY (S&P 500) and QQQ (Nasdaq).

-Think of Index Rebalancing: Smarter Index ETF Investing as "Micro-Rebalancing Lite" – the streamlined version of our comprehensive system that delivers impressive results without requiring advanced financial expertise.
+Think of Index Rebalancing: Smarter Index ETF Investing as "MR Lite" – the streamlined version of our comprehensive system that delivers impressive results without requiring advanced financial expertise.

 What makes this index ETF investing approach revolutionary?